-But the waste problem is increasing a lot for the past few years and if you care & want to do something about it, find out how to lower your waste more than 70% just by following the tips from this article.
+If you care & want to do something about it, find out how to lower your waste more than 70% with 10 simple lifestyle changes.

-Also, consider getting a few zero waste & reusable products, that will make your life much more comfortable and most importantly – WASTE FREE!
+By getting a few zero waste & reusable products, you will make your life much more comfortable and, most importantly – WASTE FREE!